kiril-vassilev/memory-first-agent/docs/PROMPTS.md

 ## Prompt 5

 The file `prompts.txt` contains all my prompts.
 Please, convert it to `PROMPTS.md` so it is nicer to read.

+## Prompt 6

+Modify README.md Memory-First Web Agent (Step 2) section to descibe all the functinalities (not only Step 2)

+## Prompt 7

+Please, add a short "Architrecture flow" diagram section (Mermaid)